Executive Session Basics

 Executive Session Script Template

 Use this template to ensure that your agency's executive session script complies with the OPMA.
-This 2021 revision includes added clarifications:
+This revision reflects legislative changes as of June 2023:

 Detailed Checklist and Practice Tips